AhmedKhattab1993/lean-tooling-/README.md

 Defaults such as the Lean project directory (`lean/`) and data folder are inferred from `lean/lean.json`.
 Override paths with environment variables: `LEAN_PROJECT_ROOT`, `LEAN_DIR`, or `LEAN_CONFIG`.

 Backtests automatically mimic the upstream Lean CLI layout: each run writes logs, summaries, and artifacts under `lean/<Project>/backtests/<UTC timestamp>/` (or `lean/backtests/<UTC timestamp>/` if the config sits at the root).

+Live runs intentionally require `lean/<Project>/config.live.json`; the CLI exits if that file is missing so production deployments never fall back to backtesting settings.

 Commands run detached (`docker compose run --detach …`) by default so the CLI prompt returns immediately.
 Tail progress via `docker logs -f <container>` or the timestamped log file.
 To force attached execution, export `LEAN_ATTACH=1` before invoking `./lean …`.